-When Ramsey was asked about what the business was like during the pandemic, Ramsey said describes that period as dismal and uncertain with with a major drop in visitors and sales.
+When Ramsey was asked about what the business was like during the pandemic, Ramsey describes that period as dismal and uncertain with a major drop in visitors and sales.
 That downturn, however, didn’t stop him and his team from working hard.
-Through the Farmer Produce Purchase Assistance Program launched by Turtle Bay Resort, they were able to help support the community through the hard times, donating 11,485 lbs of produce to the community.
+Through the Farmer Produce Purchase Assistance Program launched by Turtle Bay Resort, they were able to donate 11,485 lbs of produce to the community.
 Now with COVID restrictions easing, Kuilima Farms has started offering farm tours.
-On these tours, participants can learn about hydroponic farming, what it takes to farm in Hawai‘i, and discover the benefits of growing and growing sustainably.
+On these tours, participants can learn about hydroponic farming, what it takes to farm in Hawai‘i, and discover the benefits of growing sustainably.
 Ramsey details that he is excited to share their hard work with visitors from all over the world.

-The Farm is impressive to visit.
 Home to 11 tenant farmers that have all been Good Agricultural Practices (GAP) trained, they provide produce for the North Shore community.
 The farm contains a solar-powered hydroponics system, producing 300 lbs of pesticide-free lettuce every week.
 It also boasts a 25-acre model farm to display the variety of native plants, and seasonal crops that are grown and enjoyed by local community.
-Farm’s tenants also grow a wide selection of crops, from root vegetables, herbs, leafy green mixes, and an array of fresh fruit like banana, papaya, and dragon fruit.
+Farm tenants also grow a wide selection of crops, from root vegetables, herbs, leafy green mixes, and an array of fresh fruit like banana, papaya, and dragon fruit.
 Featuring 34 community garden plots, the Farm also offers growing space to the North Shore community and organizations to use and farm.

 57-146 Kamehameha Hwy Kahuku, HI 96731